utkarshkesarwani/Number-Plate-Detection-and-Recognition/README.md

 # Number-Plate-Detection-and-Recognition

-A number plate detection and recognition is created using python and machine learning which enhance accuracy and efficiency in vehicle identification.
+A number plate detection and recognition system is created using python and machine learning which enhance accuracy and efficiency in vehicle identification.